pyDiablo/password_generator/README.md

 ### What's new
 Added CLI support

-You can now run the script through your terminal by entering the following:
+You can now generate passwords right through your terminal by entering the following:

 `python password_generator.py {password_length_here}`